 - In Star Wars, after his father, Darth Vader cuts off one of his hands with a lightsaber, Luke Skywalker wears a black gauntlet over the cybernetic hand he gets as a replacement.
 This marks him as Not So Different from his father.
 Similarly, before going to the dark side, Anakin too lost a hand and wore a black gauntlet over to prosthetic.
 Later on of course, Anakin was horribly disfigured shortly after turning to the dark side and ended up with the rest of his limbs replaced and having to wear a life support system covered in black armor at all times, making the original black glove kind of moot.

-- However, Luke's prosthesis is much more lifelike, contrasting with Anakin's iron skeletal hand, and he is sometimes seen without the glove.
+- However, Luke's prosthesis is much more lifelike, contrasting with Anakin's iron skeletal hand, and he is sometimes seen without the glove, and in Return of the Jedi, he doesn't actually even don the glove until a stray blaster bolt damages the false skin covering the hand.

 - Gloves, together with the bandages, are the most conspicuous parts the title character's disguise in H. G. Wells' The Invisible Man.